arkency/posts/posts/2016-02-23-how-and-why-should-you-use-json-api-in-your-rails-api.md

 ---
-title: "How and why should you use JSON API in your Rails API?"
 created_at: 2016-02-23 01:41:11 +0100
 publish: true
 author: Marcin Grzywaczewski
 tags: [ 'rails', 'jsonapi', 'api' ]
 img: "json-api-rails-ams/header.jpg"
 ---

+# How and why should you use JSON API in your Rails API?

 <p>
   <figure>